 Women in post-revolutionary Egypt: Can Behaviour Be Controlled?
-(Political and Social Change)

-Born in Sri Lanka and adopted at a young age by a Danish family, Mette studied Culture, Communication and Globalization at Aalborg University. she developed an interest in the Egypt once the Arab Spring started in 2011, which drove her to decide to come intown for her research that lasted over six months.
-Peter Hervik, who is the supervisor on Mette’s master degree, is credited as a co-author of the book.
-He is anthropologist, Professor in Migration studies at the Department of Culture and Global Studies, at Aalborg University, Denmark.
+Born in Sri Lanka and adopted at a young age by a Danish family, Mette studied Culture, Communication and Globalization at Aalborg University.
+She developed an interest in Egypt once the Arab Spring started in 2011, which drove her to decide to come into town for her research that lasted over six months.
+Peter Hervik, who is the supervisor on Mette’s master’s degree, is credited as a co-author of the book.
+He is an anthropologist, Professor in Migration studies at the Department of Culture and Global Studies, at Aalborg University, Denmark.

-“My first university thesis focused on the reasons behind immigration of Egyptians” explained Mette who interviewed several Egyptian young men and women for it.
-Among the discoveries of this first research, Mette noticed that there are many young Egyptian women who tend to have more choices than those provided by old fashioned social customs especially if these young women are living in villages across the countryside.
+“My first university thesis focused on the reasons behind immigration of Egyptians,” explained Mette, who interviewed several Egyptian young men and women for it.
+Among the discoveries of this first research, Mette noticed that there are many young Egyptian women who tend to have more choices than those provided by old-fashioned social customs, especially if these young women are living in villages across the countryside.

 It took Mette six months of travels across Egypt because she wanted to make her interviews as broad as possible.
-“From logistic point, Egypt was the prominent destination because there are direct flights from Copenhagen to Cairo where I also got from Danish-Egyptian Dialogue Institute”, she says.
-Once arriving in Cairo during 2012, Mette started to meet Egyptian women from different age groups and education living in Cairo and Alexandria, Nuweiba and Sinai in the east then Assiut and Minya in the south of Egypt.</
+“From a logistic point, Egypt was the prominent destination because there are direct flights from Copenhagen to Cairo where I also got from Danish-Egyptian Dialogue Institute,” she says.
+Once arriving in Cairo during 2012, Mette started to meet Egyptian women from different age groups and education living in Cairo and Alexandria, Nuweiba and Sinai in the east, then Assiut and Minya in the south of Egypt.</